w3f/Grants-Program/Growwr.md

 Growwr is building a Web2-to-Web3 bridge for global work infrastructure — integrating Polkadot’s scalable, interoperable network to power trustless payments, verified digital identity, and on-chain reputation for African and global talent.

-We’re not creating a new parachain; instead, we’re leveraging existing Polkadot primitives such as Asset Hub, and Proof of Personhood (PoP) for the following purposes:
+We’re leveraging existing Polkadot primitives such as Asset Hub, and Proof of Personhood (PoP) for the following purposes:

 - Cross-border payments: Integrating USDC on Asset Hub for instant, low-cost, and borderless transactions between freelancers and clients.